VysePresident/MafiaBot2/README.md

 -Automate user post search in game thread somehow?

+-Clean up roles (Alive, Dead, Spec, Spoiled) after game ends.
+Should be its own function, which is called when %endgame is called.

 # BUGS (Bunny):

 -The bot does not reset back to Day Phase 1 after the game ends and a new game starts.
 Observe that ⁠33-vote-count starts on Day 2.